rhythmagency/rhythm.net.core/README.md

 ## NetworkHelper

 * **GetResponse** Makes a web request to the specified URL and returns the response as a string.
+* **SendData** Makes a web request to the specified URL with the specified data and returns details about the response.

 # Maintainers